njwilson23/narwhal/README.md

 ### Dependencies

-- Python 2.7+ or Python 3.3+
+- Python 2.7+ or Python 3.4+
 - pandas
 - matplotlib
 - scipy
-- h5py (optional, required for HDF read/write)
 - requests
 - dateutil
 - six
 - C-compiler (for GSW)
+- h5py (optional, required for HDF read/write)

-If [karta](https://github.com/njwilson23/karta) is installed, it will be used to provide the geographical back-end.
+If [Karta](https://github.com/fortyninemaps/karta) is installed, it will be used for fast and accurate geographical calculations.

 Narwhal is experimental.
 See also [python-oceans](https://github.com/ocefpaf/python-oceans) and